jcerda94/group21WildLifeRefuge/DisplayTime_Doc.md

-# Additonal Complexity
+# Additional Complexity

-DisplayTime.js receives elapasedTime and simTim from SceneManager; it could be used to display  simulation time or elapsed time concept.
+DisplayTime.js receives elapsedTime and simTim from SceneManager; it could be used to display  simulation time or elapsed time concept.

 # Main Interaction Point

-DisplayTime.js displays time on main screen; it displays days, weeks, and months.
+DisplayTime.js displays time on main screen; it displays days, weeks, and months; thus, it is used by users who want to keep to know how long they have interact with the simulation.